Yasholo/AWS-Devops/AWS-Projects/Devops-Pipeline-with-Jenkins/readme.md

     ![Sg-inboud-rule](image-1.png)

-2. **Install Docker**: Connect to your created instance and install Docker.
+2. **Install Docker**: Connect to your created instance (I have an instance with ubuntu distros) and install Docker.
 ```bash
 sudo apt update
 sudo apt install docker.io -y